KeremAydin98/semantic-shazam/README.md

 </p>

 **Gensim** library already had a doc2vec implementation.
 I only had one adjustment to the train set.
 Not every word add a meaning to the sentence like "the", "a" or etc. These kind of words are called stop words in the literature.
 I have removed them by using **spacy** library.

+## What can Semantic Shazam do?

+### 1. Genre classification

+The dataset contained many unique genres.
+So I have only chosen the most frequent ones.
+The main genre list contained:

+"Pop, Romântico, Pop/Rock, R&B, Rap, Electronica, Rock, Blues, Jazz, Folk, Country, Heavy Metal".